Overview of noises in electronic systems

 Δf – Bandwidth (Hz).

-Usually Shot noise is more due to high frequency component.
-So reducing bandwidth may reduce high frequency noise.
+Usually, Shot noise is more due to the high-frequency component.
+So reducing bandwidth may reduce high-frequency noise.

 Flicker Noise

 This noise increase due to decreasing frequency.
-So measuring sensitive measurements ir is better use DC.
-Flicker noise origins isn’t known and not well understood.
-Usually it is not important compared to noises over 1 kHz.
+So measuring sensitive measurements is better to use DC.
+Flicker noise origins aren’t known and not well understood.
+Usually, it is not important compared to noises over 1 kHz.

 Environmental noises

-This type of noise comes form outside sources.
+This type of noise comes from outside sources.
 This type of noise is often called interference.
 Interference may be mechanical or electrical.
-Electromagnetic interference (EMI) is most common that arrise from:
+Electromagnetic interference (EMI) is most common that arise from:

-Reduction of environmental noises should start form noise sources.
-If it’s possible the best practice is to remove it.
-It is not always possible to do so, then second step is to divert noise signal to ground using filters.
-If we talk about measurements then it is important to remember that the major noises contribute at first stage of amplification.
-So preamplifiers should be differential and with good CMRR and located closer to transducer.
-Cables between amplifier and further stages should be shielded.
+Reduction of environmental noises should start from noise sources.
+If it’s possible, the best practice is to remove it.
+It is not always possible to do so.
+Then the second step is to divert the noise signal to the ground using filters.
+If we talk about measurements, then it is important to remember that the major noises contribute to the first amplification stage.
+So preamplifiers should be differential and with good CMRR and located closer to the transducer.
+Cables between the amplifier and further stages should be shielded.
 Shields should be grounded to common pint to eliminate ground loops.

 Signal to noise ratio

-When we talking about noises there is a need to measure it.
+When we are talking about noises, there is a need to measure it.
 It is common to measure a relative magnitude of the noise given by signal to noise ratio SNR (dB).
-Signal to noise ratio (SNR) is the ration of signal power over the noise power:
+Signal to noise ratio (SNR) is the ratio of signal power over the noise power:

 SNR=Ps/Pn